We believe the higher-for-longer interest rate environment – alongside other fundamentals – has created significant opportunities in CRE debt

 Spencer Garfield: Private capital lenders find significant opportunity in today's market because the banks themselves are really out of the market.

 Tim Sloan: It allows us to be able to lend at a lower loan to value on high quality, well-performing properties, but because there's less competition, because banks are less interested in competing and renewing many of these loans.
-So it creates an opportunity, right, from an investment standpoint for your clients to invest in funds or REITs that are lending on a much more attractive basis.
+So it creates an opportunity.